nodejs/security-wg/processes/security_team_members.md

 Node.js security team members are expected to keep all information that they have privileged access to by being on the team completely private to the team.
-This includes notifying anyone outside the team of issues that have not yet been disclosed publically, including the existence of issues, expectations of upcoming releases, and patching of any issues other than in the process of their work as a member of the security team.
+This includes notifying anyone outside the team of issues that have not yet been disclosed publicly, including the existence of issues, expectations of upcoming releases, and patching of any issues other than in the process of their work as a member of the security team.

 Membership on the security teams can be requested via an issue in the TSC repo, and must be approved by current team members.